 You may also see a button or symbol off to the right-hand side of each item.
-A plain arrow or chevron symbol indicates that selecting that row will display an additional list of items, such as selecting a composer to see all of their scores.
-A circled arrow is a button: tap on it to view and edit metadata for that item, or tap anywhere else in the row to open it.
+A light gray arrow or chevron symbol indicates that selecting the row will display an additional list of items, such as selecting a composer to see all of their scores.
+A circled, colored arrow is a button: tap on it to view and edit metadata for that item, or tap anywhere else in the row to open it.

-One of the most important items in a menu is the edit button in the top right-hand corner.
-When highlighted, you can choose multiple items in the list and use the options along the top of the list to work with those files in a number of different ways.
-These options can vary, but usually include the ability to select all items, reset (de-select all items), and delete items.
+One of the most important items in a menu is the edit button in the navigation bar or toolbar.
+While in edit mode, you can tap to check or uncheck multiple items in the list and then use the options along the top of the list to work with those files in a number of different ways.
+These options can vary, but usually include the ability to select all items, reset (de-select all items), and delete or share items.